-Policy 9.3 Limited Exclusions from Building Height Standards.
+Limited Exclusions from Building Height Standards.
 In an effort to foster architectural symmetry and improved aesthetic design, the City shall include limited exclusions from certain building height standards for non-habitable building appurtenances in the updated Land Development Regulations.
 Exclusions shall include, but not be limited to, building structural elements including spires, belfries, cupolas, antennas in all districts except RSF, water tanks, ventilators, chimneys, elevator shaft enclosures or other appurtenances usually required to be placed above the roof level and not intended for human occupancy.

-- Policy 9.4 Variances from Building Height Standards.
-The City shall include a building height variance process in the updated Land Development Regulations for minor deviations from established base height standards. - A. The purpose of the variance process is to ensure that justifiable hardships that may be encountered in the design process can be facilitated in a fair and predictable manner. - Variances shall be considered to permit only the minimum additional height allowance needed to accomplish the design challenge.
-Review criteria shall be established to provide guidance by the permitting authority for - C. Review criteria shall be established to provide guidance by the permitting authority fo such minor deviations from established base standards; however, in no instance shal a variance be permitted to add an additional floor or story to the building structure. - Policy 9.5 Conditional Use for Building Height Allowances.
-The City shall evaluate and amend the existing Conditional Use process in the updated Land Development Regulations for consideration of height allowances for deviations from established base height standards. - Major deviations are for those height allowances which seek to add one or more additional floors or stories from established base building height standards established for a Planning Area or zoning district.
+Variances from Building Height Standards.
+The City shall include a building height variance process in the updated Land Development Regulations for minor deviations from established base height standards.

+- A. The purpose of the variance process is to ensure that justifiable hardships that may be encountered in the design process can be facilitated in a fair and predictable manner. - B. Variances shall be considered to permit only the minimum additional height allowance needed to accomplish the design challenge. - C. Review criteria shall be established to provide guidance by the permitting authority for such minor deviations from established base standards; however, in no instance shall a variance be permitted to add an additional floor or story to the building structure.

+Conditional Use for Building Height Allowances.
+The City shall evaluate and amend the existing Conditional Use process in the updated Land Development Regulations for consideration of height allowances for deviations from established base height standards.

+.
+Major deviations are for those height allowances which seek to add one or more additional floors or stories from established base building height standards established for a Planning Area or zoning district